halonsoluis/Marvel/README.md

 This app is able to:

 - [x] Communicate with the Public Marvel API.
-- [x] See a list/collection of items from the Marvel API.
+- [x] See a collection of items from the Marvel API.
-- [x] Search or filter the contents of this list/collection.
+- [x] Search or filter the contents of the collection.
-- [ ] See the full details of any item from this list/collection.
+- [x] See details of any item from the collection.
   - [X] Image
   - [X] Description
-  - [ ] Comics, Series and other collections
+  - [x] Comics, Series and other collections
 - [x] Use the latest Swift version (Swift 5.3)
 - [x] The project must use git.